iismail06/Skincare_tracker_SKYN/documentation/validation/python/README.md

 - E231 missing whitespace after ',', ':': Add spaces where appropriate
 - E722 do not use bare except: Catch specific exceptions
 - W605 invalid escape sequence in string: Use raw strings or escape properly

-## Notes

-- Store screenshots as PNGs (preferred) under the app’s `errors/` or `passes/` folder, then link them in the tables.
-- Keep entries concise: what the issue was, how it was fixed, and a link to before/after screenshots.
-- If you also use black or isort, you can add short subsections per app to record formatting/import fixes.